Here is another TEAC turntable review in a new post: TEAC TN-4D review.

 This is the only TEAC turntable with a direct drive, which has its objective value and is also a clear reference to many excellent Japanese designs, mainly from the 1980s.
 However, the Teac TN-4D looks modern, which is mainly determined by the slim support platform (made of MDF), raised on silver legs.
 Two color versions are available – black and walnut veneer – enlivened by silver accessories: not only the feet but also the characteristic switch, platter, and tonearm.

-The TN-4D is a middle-class turntable, but it is also one of the newest TEAC models with some extra features.
+The TN-4D is a middle-class turntable but is also one of the newest TEAC models with some extra features.
 So let’s dig in and find out what new TEAC has to offer!

 TEAC TN-4D Specifications